E. J. Tackett

-Eddie Dean Tackett Jr. (born August 7, 1992) is an American professional ten-pin bowler.
-A member of the Professional Bowlers Association (PBA) since 2012, Tackett has won 27 PBA Tour titles (tenth most all-time), including seven major championships, and is one of nine professional bowlers that have completed the PBA Triple Crown (earned by winning the PBA World Championship, PBA Tournament of Champions and U.S. Open majors).
-He is one of only four players to earn a "three-peat" in a major championship, winning the PBA World Championship in 2023, 2024 and 2025.
-He is a four-time PBA Player of the Year, first earning the award in the 2016 season, then in three consecutive seasons (2023 through 2025).
+Edward Dean Tackett Jr. (born August 7, 1992), more commonly known as EJ Tackett, is an American professional ten-pin bowler.
+A member of the Professional Bowlers Association (PBA) since 2012, Tackett has won 28 PBA Tour titles (the tenth most all-time), including eight major championships, and is one of nine professional bowlers that have completed the PBA Triple Crown (earned by winning the PBA World Championship, PBA Tournament of Champions and U.S. Open majors).
+He is the only player to earn a "four-peat" in a major championship, winning the PBA World Championship in 2023, 2024 and 2025, and 2026, and is only one of four players to "three-peat" a major championship.

+Tackett is a five-time PBA Player of the Year, first earning the award in the 2016 season, then in four consecutive seasons (2023 through 2026), the only player ever to win four in a row.
 He was runner-up for the award in 2017 and 2018.
 Tackett is right-handed and uses a cranker-style delivery.
 He has been called a "unicorn" in the sport, because of his ability to use a one-handed, thumb-in delivery to achieve RPM rates comparable to most two-handed bowlers.

-Tackett is a pro staff member for MOTIV bowling balls, Dexter shoes, JoPo Grips, and Genesis kinesiology tape.
+Tackett is a pro staff member for MOTIV bowling balls, Dexter shoes, JoPo Grips, Genesis kinesiology tape and High 5 Gear sportswear.